 Mike joined the Weather Works team in the fall of 2008.
 Originally from Nazareth, PA in Eastern Pennsylvania, Mike developed a passion for the weather at an early age.
 He decided to further his weather knowledge by attending Pennsylvania State University and earning a Bachelor's Degree in Meteorology in May 2003.
 After college, Mike worked in the snow and ice industry for several years before finding employment at Weather Works.
 Mike's favorite aspect of Meteorology is weather forecasting where he learns something new and different nearly every day.
 Using his understanding of the weather, he also prepares past weather reports and Certified Snowfall Totals for many Weather Work clients.
 Mike is looking forward to expanding his knowledge in many other fields of meteorology, including long range forecasting, forensic and broadcasting.

 Sam joined the team in October of 2009 after participating in an internship during the summer of 2008.
 Sam grew up in the Scranton, PA area before heading off to college at Millersville University.
 He graduated Cum Laude in May 2009 with a Bachelor's Degree in Meteorology and a minor in Mathematics.
 Sam joined the National American Meteorological Society in college and became Vice President of Millersville University's Local AMS Chapter his senior year.
-Here at WeatherWorks, Sam currently is the Coordinator of Forensic and Data Services.
+Here at WeatherWorks, Sam currently is the Director of Forensic and Data Services.

 Nick first joined the WeatherWorks team in the fall of 2010.
 After developing a passion for the weather at a young age, Nick decided to ultimately pursue a career in the field by the time he had completed high school.
 He graduated Summa Cum Laude from the University at Albany, State University of New York in 2008 with a Bachelor’s Degree in Atmospheric Science and a minor in Mathematics and Statistics.
 From there, Nick went on to pursue a Master’s Degree in Applied Meteorology, which he received from Plymouth State University in New Hampshire during the winter of 2009.
 While tenured as a graduate student, Nick studied the land / sea interactions surrounding tropical cyclone landfalls and how they impact coastal communities.
 He also took specialized courses in Transportation Meteorology, Winter Weather Forecasting, and Computer Applications.
 Nick was also given the opportunity to teach several sections of introductory meteorology laboratory, where he instructed on topics such as basic weather and severe thunderstorm forecasting.